The Undertaker and His Pals: Plot

+The police find the missing license plate and connect it to Mr Mort.
+After the killers return to the restaurant, Doc and Spike confront Mr Mort for his bullet wound and missing license plate, knowing the cops would be led right to them.

+Spike suggests dropping Mr Mort into the vat of acid, but Mort convinces Doc to help him lower Spike in instead.
+Glass, learning from an informant that Mort hangs out with Spike and Doc, searches their restaurant, finding Spike’s skeleton in the acid vat.
+He is surprised by Friday’s identical twin sister, Thursday, who followed him to try and find her missing sister.
+The two then become a couple.

+Stopping at a nearby phone booth, Harry calls Police Detective Jennings, and tells him of the killers' identities.
+Unbeknownst to Harry, the bikers follow him to his home, where he has Thursday spend the night.

+In the morning, driving to work, Harry's car runs out of gas.
+He flags down a passing motorist to go to the local gas station, while Thursday waits in his car.
+The bikers arrive, and attack her on their motorcycles.
+As they chase Thursday down the road, Doc is hit by a semi truck, while Mort gets away.

+Mr Mort builds a bomb, which he then throws into Glass's office, killing him.
+He attempts to kill Thursday, who flees to the rooftop.
+He lunges at her, but falls to his apparent death.
+Thursday flees back into the building, but Mort survived.
+As he stalks her back to Glass's office, hidden by a curtain, Detective Jennings inadvertently kills him when he gestures around with a knife, stabbing Mort in the head.

 At the end of the film, all of the actors playing the supposedly dead characters "come alive" again, one by one.

 Production

 Production began on September 13, 1965.
 Studio filming took place at Alpha Omega Studios in Glendale, California, while location scenes were shot in Los Angeles and Glendale.

 Release

 The Undertaker and His Pals premiered in Birmingham, Alabama on November 30, 1966.
 Originally, some gore scenes were created with the insertion of real medical surgery footage.
 When acquired by Ted V. Mikels for a triple bill of the Italian horror movie The Embalmer and his own film The Corpse Grinders, he cut out the majority of the gore scenes and a sequence with Ray Dannis in drag as an old lady.
 Reported in some sources as approximately 80 minutes in length, Mikels' cut of the film ran a little over an hour.
 It was released on home video by MTI Home Video and, since then, as part of many public domain DVD sets.